Our Journey

 LABORATORY TECHNICIAN

-PROGRAM ASSOCIATE
+PROGRAM OFFICER

 Our Founder

-Umra Omar, Founder & Director
+Umra Omar, Founder & Board Member

 “Marinating in comfort is not an option.
 Fear is not an option.
 With a leap of faith we can all be the change our world screams for.”

 The following year, Umra was selected as a CNN Hero for her work.
-In 2017, she won the United Nations in Kenya Person of The Year Award.
-Umra is an Africa Visionary Fellow, Aurora Forum Goodwill Ambassador and World Economic Forum Young Global Leader.
+In 2017, she won the United Nations in Kenya Person of the Year Award.
+Umra is an Africa Visionary Fellow, Aurora Forum Goodwill Ambassador, and World Economic Forum Young Global Leader.
 She featured among the United Nations #RealLifeHeroes for World Humanitarian Day 2020 and was among the 100 Most Influential Young Africans of 2020.

-In 2021, Umra also became an Amujae Leader- the flagship programme of The Ellen Johnson Sirleaf Presidential Center for Women and Development, which aims to shift the landscape for women in public leadership in Africa, to one that truly values women leaders.
+In 2021, Umra also became an Amujae Leader—the flagship programme of the Ellen Johnson Sirleaf Presidential Center for Women and Development, which aims to shift the landscape for women in public leadership in Africa to one that truly values women leaders.

 “If you think you’re too small to make a difference, try spending the night in a room with a mosquito.”